 Outside cooking is a wonderful alternative to the humdrum routine of preparing daily meals in the home.
 It can bring an uplifting feeling and festive air to family dinners or social gatherings when you prepare outdoor culinary delights during the three seasons that most Canadians enjoy.
 A professionally designed outdoor kitchen is not only appealing in the backyard, but it is an investment that you’ll be proud to show off to family and friends.

 Outdoor cooking has come a long way from just a barbeque grill and a beer on the deck.
 Nowadays, most outdoor grilling centers have evolved into an extension of the living space of the home.
 They have become a focal point of the landscape and many homeowners incorporate the same conveniences that they have in their indoor kitchens.
-In addition to the grill island, which is considered the main feature, other amenities may include counters, drawers, under counter refrigerators, wet bars, side burners, wood fire ovens, roasting pits, fire-pits, patio heaters and wine chillers.
+In addition to the grill island, which is considered the main feature, other amenities may include counters, drawers, under counter refrigerators, a pizza oven, wet bars, outdoor storage, side burners, an outdoor fireplace, roasting pits, patio heaters and wine chillers.

 Outdoor Kitchen Location